AdobeDocs/commerce-admin.en/help/merchandising-promotions/product-related-rules.md

 >[!NOTE]
 >
 >This feature is in beta.
-If you would like to join the beta, send an email to the following address: [dataconnection@adobe.com](mailto:dataconnection@adobe.com).
+If you would like to join the beta program, send a request to [dataconnection@adobe.com](mailto:dataconnection@adobe.com).

 Learn how to [activate](../customers/audience-activation.md) Real-Time CDP audiences into your Adobe Commerce instance to inform related product rules.